davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 > **Termination**: the consensus algorithm exits after a finite number of steps

 That should be obvious, right?
 What good is a consensus algorithm that never finishes?
 Alas, adding this property to the mix is our downfall.
-The consensus properties imply the need for potential decision points, one of which makes the decision; termination implies we can only have so many potential decision points before the algorithm exits; and fault tolerance implies we can lose some potential decision points.
-Put them together, and it means you can run out of potential decision points before the decision is made, and end up stuck indefinitely.
-The main contribution of the FLP result is in showing how this is guaranteed to happen for any possible consensus algorithm.
-Let's see how it works.
+The problem is, if a consensus algorithm consists of a finite number of steps, and every potential decision point is a step of the algorithm, then we only have a finite supply of potential decision points.
+If we run out before a decision is made, the algorithm is toast!

+To recapitulate: a consensus algorithm that terminates only has so many chances to make a decision.
+If a node that was supposed to try and make a decision crashes, but we have more chances left, it's not a problem; but if we used up all our other chances without getting to a decision and now we're on our last chance, and *that* node happens to crash, then we have no decision *and* no more chances left.
+That's the FLP result!

+## The FLP Result

+To recap, the FLP result says that a consensus algorithm that terminates cannot be fault tolerate.
+You cannot satisfy all 5 properties (Confclit-Resolution, Coherence, No-Decoherence, Fault-Tolerance and Termination) at the same time; this is by virtue of the properties themselves, and has nothing to do with how the algorithm upholds the properties.

+The line of reasoning is as follows:

+First, we know from the Conflict-Resolution, Coherence and No-Decoherence properties that the algorithm must have a "decision point," which is a step running on a single node that decides once and for all what value the system will decide on.

+We also know that an algorithm with a single decision point is not Fault-Tolerant, because the node that runs that decision point can crash.
+Thus, we know the algorithm must provide a many potential decision points; if one fails to execute because a node crashes, that's okay, because other potential decision points which still run can compensate for the missing one.

+But we also know, by Termination, that we have a finite supply of decision points.
+This poses a problem:

+Consider an arbitrary consensus algorithm, and consider its set of potential decision points.
+If there are any decision points that are wholly redundant (they can never actually make a decision), remove them.
+By definition, all you have left are decision points that can potentially make a decision.
+Consider the execution of that algorithm where all but one of those potential decision points execute, but do not make a decision; we know such an execution exists, because otherwise the last potential decision point would be redundant, and we're not worrying about redundant ones.
+Now we have a situation where no nodes have crashed, all but one potential decision point have been used up, and still there is no decision.
+If the node that runs the last potential decision point crashes, the the final decision point will be up, but no decision will be made.
+In this situation, the algorithm has sustained just one crash, but still failed to reach a decision.
+Therefore, it is not fault-tolerant. &#8718;

+---

+Old content, I think I still want to include it, but we need to rework the above first.

+---

-For this next part, let's going to take a page out of [Eugenia Cheng's book](https://www.hachettebookgroup.com/titles/eugenia-cheng/beyond-infinity/9780465094820/?lens=basic-books), and think of the proof as a game between adversaries.
+To show why, let's going to take a page out of [Eugenia Cheng's book](https://www.hachettebookgroup.com/titles/eugenia-cheng/beyond-infinity/9780465094820/?lens=basic-books), and think of the proof as a game between adversaries.
 Allow me to present:

 ## The Crashing Game